0m0kenny/sprint2/docs/MANUAL.md

 The chose allele prompt is also case insensitive, however, this can only take one allele at a time.
 The functionality to request multiple allele variants is under development!
 For now, please restart the application and choose another allele variant to get the annotation for each allele.

 The data can be viewed as application/json or text/xml.
-Once the data retrieval is successful, you will be prompted to eneter how you wish to view the file.
+Once the data retrieval is successful, you will be prompted to enter how you wish to view the file.
 Please enter the answer as directed by the console to avoid errors.